luckyteos/notes/Operating System Notes.md

 If a context switch occurs for example before the new value of variable x is saved in process 1, and process 2 successfully modifies the value of x, then what should be the correct value of x now?

 **EnterCriticalSection - Win32API**
-* Does not need system call to
+* Does not need system call to transit to kernel mode
+* Runs in the user mode
+* Only synchronizes threads within a single process

+**Other Synchronization Objects:**

 **How can we solve this?**
 **Mutex**